a7madgamal/sfe-tech-task/_AI/task_details.md

 # Open Questions

-- [ ] Backend does not support deleting users (DELETE /api/users/:id).
-This is required for full user management functionality.
+- [x] Backend does not support deleting users (DELETE /api/users/:id).
+Delete functionality has been removed from the frontend to match backend capabilities.

 ---